This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 The quickest way by ferry is undoubtedly the Dover-Calais route, on which both P&O and DFDS operate up to 40 crossings between them a day in July and August.
 Taking just an hour and a half, you’ll have time on board for a meal or drink and perhaps a quick snooze.

-Getting on and off can take a while though, as they have to piece all the vehicles together like a jigsaw puzzle.
-Not as quick as the shuttle, but very possibly a bit cheaper, especially if you can be flexible with crossing times.
+Getting on and off can take a while, though, as they have to piece all the vehicles together like a jigsaw puzzle.
+It’s not as quick as the shuttle, but it’s very possibly a bit cheaper, especially if you can be flexible with crossing times.

 More expensive and quite a bit longer than the Dover-Calais route, the Brittany Ferries crossings from Portsmouth may prove to be cost-effective in fuel and toll costs if you don’t live in the southeast of England.